 - Infants (0–6 months): 4.4 grams per day

 - Infants (7–12 months): 4.6 grams per day

 Is linoleic acid bad for you?
-As I’ve mentioned a few times before, consuming too many omega-6 fatty acids and not enough omega-3s can throw off your fatty acid balance, which can lead to inflammation and a number of serious health issues.
+Consuming too many omega-6 fatty acids and not enough omega-3s can throw off your fatty acid balance, which can lead to inflammation and a number of serious health issues.
 For this reason, focus on eating natural sources of this acid from organic, non-GMO and whole foods.
 Avoid eating processed and packaged foods that contain vegetable oils containing omega-6s, and keep your balance of omega-3 and omega-6 foods at a ratio of about 1:1 to 2:1.